Welcome to the Podiatrist section of our website.

 We will select the most appropriate material if lab discretion is selected.

 A Mortons Extension extends the shell underneath the 1st MTPJ to limit movement of the 1st Metatarsal or support a shortened first ray.25mm is our standard length.

 Apertured heels can be added in varying sizes.
 PPT fill is added to any apertures.
 A First Ray Cutout removes material just proximal to the 1st MTPJ to aid first ray plantarflexion.
 If shoe fit is a concern a Low bulk grind should be prescribed.
 Extra material is removed from the lateral, medial, and heel cup area of the device.
 The plantar heel surface of the shell is also ground very thin (some sacrifice in control).

 Cobra - Centre of heel & lateral edge of shell removed.
 These devices are used when shoe fit is a concern, but have compromised control.

 Heel cup heights are approx 12 -14mm for females & 14 -16mm for males.
 Medial skives & lnverted devices may benefit from a high heel cup.

-Stabilising posts can be added where necessary.
+EVA stabilising posts can be added where necessary.
 We recommend adding rear foot stabilisers to all larger devices and devices with large amounts of rear foot correction.
 Rear foot posts are recommended for all skived or inverted orthoses.
-Extrinsic posts are made from high density EVA and covered with a 1 mm HDPE plate unless requested otherwise.
+Extrinsic posts are made from high density EVA and covered with a 1 mm HDPE heel plate unless requested otherwise.
 A Heel Raise refers to additional EVA being added to the heel post of the device to lift the rearfoot.

 EVA Arch Fill adds extra strength to the arch area of the device – please advise of density required.